Top highlights and exclusive tips from travel experts

 A peaceful escape just minutes from Cannes

-The ideal time to visit Cannes is from May to September, when warm temperatures and long sunny days make the beaches and coastline especially enjoyable.
+The ideal time to visit Bordeaux is from May to September, when warm temperatures and long sunny days make the city and coastline especially enjoyable.
 Spring and early fall offer fewer crowds and comfortable weather for sightseeing, boat trips, and exploring nearby villages.

 Cannes has both.
 Much of La Croisette is lined with private beach clubs, but several public beaches are available as well, including Plage du Midi and Plage de la Bocca.
 Public beaches are free, while private clubs offer loungers, umbrellas, and restaurant service for a fee.